How Much Does a Siberian Cat Cost? 2025 Price Guide

 $5–$150 per month

-Unlike most other longhair cats, the Siberian coat doesn’t tend to tangle or knot, so you don’t need to spend a lot of time grooming it.
-Regular brushing once or twice a week should be more than enough to keep it looking great.
+Unlike most other long-haired cats, the Siberian coat doesn’t tend to tangle or knot too badly, so you don’t need to spend a lot of time grooming them.
+Regular brushing once or twice a week should be more than enough to keep them looking great.
 Many people choose to take their cat to a professional groomer to get the teeth cleaned and the nails clipped, but you can do these things yourself to save some money.

 Medications and Vet Visits